Coping With Epilepsy Neurofeedback Practitioner Directory

 Thanks for the welcomes, Bernard, Brain and Birdbomb!!

-The ped. neurologist that we work with now is really pretty good.
+The ped.
+Neuro that we work with now is really pretty good.
 I always print off a copy of the seizure log for him to add to his notes, and I also go in with comments and concerns that I have.
 I do feel like we are partners in her care.

 Many people have told me that our Dr. doesn't talk to them, he doesn't ask them things, or tell them the why's he is doing something.
 I tell them they need to ask the questions, they need to provide details and do a little research on their own.
 Geesh at least know the possible side effects of the meds your child is on!